 Commenting on the Public Order Act, Sacha Deshmukh, Amnesty UK's Chief Executive Director said:

 “It follows a pattern of a government voicing support for protest around the world but cracking down on the right to speak up here at home.”

 These new attempts to reduce protest rights are in breach of international human rights law.
 On September 2020, the UN Human Rights Council General Comment on the right to peaceful assembly stated:

 “State parties should not rely on a vague definition of 'public order' to justify overbroad restrictions on the right of peaceful assembly.
 Peaceful assemblies can in some cases be inherently or deliberately disruptive and require a significant degree of toleration.”

-For example, the government proposed Serious Disruption Prevention Orders go even further than Russian Law on Assemblies.
+For example, the government Serious Disruption Prevention Orders in the Public Order Bill go even further than Russian Law on Assemblies.
 In Russia, people convicted of protest-related offences are not allowed to organise protests.
-If the Public Order Bill passes, people convicted for protesting would not even be allowed to participate.

 What’s more, the Police, Crime, Sentencing and Courts Act already criminalises Roma, Travellers and nomadic communities.